linebender/vello/README.md

 cargo run -p with_bevy
 ```

-There is also a separate community integration for rendering lottie and SVG files through [`bevy_vello`](https://github.com/vectorgameexperts/bevy_vello).
+There is also a separate community integration for rendering raw scenes or Lottie and SVG files through [`bevy_vello`](https://github.com/loopystudios/bevy_vello).

 ## Platforms

 We aim to target all environments which can support WebGPU with the [default limits](https://www.w3.org/TR/webgpu/#limits).
 We defer to [`wgpu`] for this support.
 Other platforms are more tricky, and may require special building/running procedures.